ycherkasov/historical-projects/strauscpp4/ch07_ptrs_arrays/readme.txt

 Book advices:
 * Keep use of pointers simple and straightforward
-* Avoid nontrivial pointer arithmetic
+* Avoid non-trivial pointer arithmetic
 * Take care not to write beyond the bounds of an array
 * Avoid multidimensional arrays
 * Use nullptr rather than 0 or NULL